 89%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid description with clear 'when' triggers and a distinct niche targeting Evernote enterprise RBAC.
-Its main weakness is that the 'what' portion is somewhat high-level—it could benefit from listing more concrete actions beyond just 'implement enterprise RBAC'.
-The trigger terms are well-chosen and specific enough to avoid conflicts.
+This is a well-structured description with strong trigger terms and clear 'what/when' guidance.
+Its main weakness is that the capability description is somewhat high-level—it could benefit from listing more concrete actions beyond just 'implement enterprise RBAC'.
+The distinctiveness is excellent due to the narrow Evernote enterprise niche.

 Suggestions